ethereum/devp2p/discv5/discv5-wire.md

 value in parentheses is the `message-type`.

-The first element of every `message-data` list is the request ID. `request-id` is an RLP byte array of length of 4 bytes or less.
+The first element of every `message-data` list is the request ID. `request-id` is an RLP byte array of length <= 8 bytes.
 For requests, this value is assigned by the requester.
 The recipient of a message must mirror the value in the `request-id` element of the response.
 The selection of appropriate values for request IDs is left to the implementation.

 ### PING Request (0x01)